cssnr/npm-outdated-action/README.md

 </details>

 At a minimum, you need to checkout the repository.
+The workspace should also be somewhat "clean".
 The action will run a npm clean install if the `node_modules` directory is not present.

 ```yaml